Stationary Stars Are Axisymmetric in Higher Curvature Gravity: Generalisation to Higher-Curvature Theories

 The linear, second order, coupled system of partial differential equations in Eq.~\eqref{identitylovelock} for the deformation tensor \( t_{ab} \) constitutes a Cauchy problem whose initial data are prescribed on a spacelike, non characteristic hypersurface \( \Sigma \).
 As we show below, Holmgren's uniqueness theorem \cite{CourantHilbert1962, nandakumaran2020partial} implies that the only solution compatible with vanishing initial data is the trivial one, \( t_{ab}=0 \).\\

 The tensor \(t_{ab}\) depends on the vector field \(\xi_{a}\), the metric \(g_{ab}\), and their first derivatives.
-We assume that the star has a bounded stress–energy tensor consistent with a non-singular manifold.
+We assume the matter configuration is regular in the sense that the stress--energy tensor $T_{ab}$ is bounded in the stellar interior and vanishes smoothly in the exterior such that the surface $\Sigma$ of the star remains compatible with the exterior geometry.
+Through the higher-curvature field equations, this means that the spacetime $(\mathcal{M}, g_{ab})$ is a non-singular Lorentzian manifold of sufficient differentiability for the field equations to be well defined, with all curvature invariants remaining finite throughout the region under consideration.
 At the surface $\Sigma$ of the star we assume the pressure to vanish, while one can allow a bounded jump in the density $\rho$ across the surface.
 From the junction conditions, appropriately generalized to Lovelock theories \cite{Papantonopoulos2009, Brassel:2023zle, Guilleminot:2022psn, Gravanis:2004kx, PhysRevD.62.103502}, then the metric and its first derivatives are continuous across \(\Sigma\) and all second derivatives are continuous, except for $\partial_n \partial_n g_{ab}$ where $n^i$ is the normal to \(\Sigma\), where there could be a discontinuity.
 The construction of the extension ensures that \(\xi^{a}\) and its first derivatives are also continuous across \(\Sigma\).
 Consequently, \(t_{ab}\) is continuous across \(\Sigma\), and since it vanishes in the interior region, it must vanish on \(\Sigma\) itself.
 We next examine the first derivatives of \(t_{ab}\),

 In Eq.~\eqref{partialderivt}, the only term containing a second derivative of the metric is \( \xi^{d} \partial_{c}\partial_{d} g_{ab} \), which is continuous across \(\Sigma\) since $\xi^a$ is tangent to \(\Sigma\).
 To show continuity of the relevant second derivatives of \(\xi_{a}\), we use Eq.~\eqref{eq:waveequation}.
 Expanding its left-hand side in coordinates gives